 Both of these documents, and a filing fee of $100, must be submitted to the Georgia Secretary of State for approval.

-How can I file the Articles of Organization?
+How can I file the Georgia Articles of Organization?

 If you are filing in person, you can pay with card, check, or money order.
 The Georgia Secretary of State does not accept cash payments.
 If you are submitting the Articles of Organization for filing via mail, you can pay with check or money order made out to “Secretary of State.”
 Online filing fees must be paid with a card.